d-kozak/enticing/index-server/INTERFACE.md

     requestPayload = {
         documentId: UUID,
         collectionId: string,
-        text: enhancedText // as in '/query'
         format // as in '/query'
+    }
+    ```
+    ```
+    responsePayload = {
+        title: string,
+        url: url // ?? redundant, since we already know it from the snippet, but might be useful
+        text: enhancedText // as in '/query',
     }

     ```
 * /snippet
     * extend snippet